shemberlin/tray_tfinnovator/README.md

 ![image](https://github.com/shemberlin/tray_tfinnovator/blob/961e97bafc864278c83792271f03c61601eac4b1/gif/ultra_high_level_process_for_deploying_AI_solution.gif)

 ## Discription
-This flowchart outlines the AI model development and deployment process.
+*	This flowchart outlines the AI model development and deployment process.

-First, images are taken and annotated with LabelImg.
+*	First, images are taken and annotated with LabelImg.

-The dataset is uploaded to Google Colab for training with the YOLOv5 model.
+*	The dataset is uploaded to Google Colab for training with the YOLOv5 model.

-After the model training, it is deployed separately to a smart phone and an edge device - Jetson Nano, with TensorRT used for optimization.
+*	After the model training, it is deployed separately to a smart phone and an edge device - Jetson Nano, with TensorRT used for optimization.
 ## Technical explain

 1. Data Collection and Annotation
-*	Capture image data using a camera as training samples.
+*	Capture image data using an iPad Pro camera as training samples.
 *	Use LabelImg as an annotation tool to label images and generate datasets containing train (training data) and val (validation data).

 2. Model Training